Topological states in pyrochlore iridates: long-range anisotropy strongly competing with spin-orbit interaction: Ab initio calculation of d-d excitations

-Multiconfiguration self-consistent-field (MCSCF) and multireference configuration-interaction (MRCI) calculations \cite{bookQC_2000} were carried out to this end on large clusters made of one reference IrO$_6$ octahedron, six nearest-neighbor (NN) $A$-metal sites, and six NN IrO$_6$ octahedra.
+To investigate in detail the electronic structure and the essential interactions in the $A_2$Ir$_2$O$_7$ iridates, we rely on {\it ab initio} many-body techniques from wave-function-based quantum chemistry. \cite{bookQC_2000} Multiconfiguration self-consistent-field (MCSCF) and multireference configuration-interaction (MRCI) calculations \cite{bookQC_2000} were carried out to this end on properly embedded finite clusters.
+Since it is important to accurately describe the charge distribution at sites in the immediate neighborhood,\cite{qc_NNs_degraaf_99,CuO2_dd_hozoi11,CuO_ZRB_hozoi_07} we explicitly include in the actual cluster the closest six $A$-ion neighbors and the six adjacent IrO$_6$ octahedra around the reference IrO$_6$ unit for which the Ir $d$-$d$ excitations are explicitly computed, see also Refs.~\onlinecite{Liu12,213_rixs_gretarsson_2012,214Ir_vmk_2012,113Ir_bogdanov_2012,Os227_bogdanov_12}.
 The solid-state surroundings were further modeled as a large array of point charges fitted to reproduce the crystal Madelung field in the cluster region.
-All calculations were performed with the {\sc molpro} quantum-chemical software \cite{molpro_brief}.
+All calculations were performed with the {\sc molpro} quantum chemistry software. \cite{molpro_brief}

 We used energy-consistent relativistic pseudopotentials for Ir and the $A$ elements \cite{ECP_5d_stoll,ECP_4f_dolg89,ECP_4f_dolg93,ECP_4d_peterson07} and Gaussian-type valence basis functions.
-Basis sets of quadruple-zeta quality were applied for the valence shells of the central Ir$^{4+}$ ions \cite{ECP_5d_stoll} and triple-zeta basis sets from the {\sc molpro} library for the ligands \cite{BS_O_VTZ} of the central octahedron and the NN Ir sites \cite{ECP_5d_stoll}.
-For the central Ir ions we also used two polarization $f$ functions \cite{ECP_5d_stoll}.
-For farther O's around the NN Ir sites we applied minimal atomic-natural-orbital basis sets \cite{ANOs_pierloot_95}.
-The $f$ electrons of the $Ln^{3+}$ species were incorporated in the effective core potentials \cite{ECP_4f_dolg89,ECP_4f_dolg93} and the outer $sp$ shells of the $Ln^{3+}$ and Y$^{3+}$ ions were modeled with sets of $[3s2p]$ functions \cite{ECP_4f_dolg89,ECP_4f_dolg93,ECP_4d_peterson07}.
-Crystallographic data as reported by Taira {\it et al.} \cite{227Ir_taira_2001} were employed.
+Basis sets of quadruple-zeta quality were applied for the valence shells of the central Ir$^{4+}$ ions \cite{ECP_5d_stoll} and triple-zeta basis sets for the ligands \cite{BS_O_VTZ} of the central octahedron and for the nearest-neighbor (NN) Ir sites.\cite{ECP_5d_stoll} For the central Ir ions we also used two polarization $f$ functions.\cite{ECP_5d_stoll} For farther O's around the NN Ir sites we applied minimal atomic-natural-orbital basis sets. \cite{ANOs_pierloot_95} The $f$ electrons of the $Ln^{3+}$ species were incorporated in the effective core potentials \cite{ECP_4f_dolg89,ECP_4f_dolg93} and the outer $sp$ shells of the $Ln^{3+}$ and Y$^{3+}$ ions were modeled with sets of $[3s2p]$ functions.\cite{ECP_4f_dolg89,ECP_4f_dolg93,ECP_4d_peterson07} Crystallographic data as reported by Taira {\it et al.}\cite{227Ir_taira_2001} were employed.